OpenJAUS/openjaus/openjaus/trunk/Core/readme.txt

 as the installation scripts attempt to write to the /usr/lib and /usr/include directories.

-Extract the software to a folder in the /opt directory called “CIMAR”.
+Extract the software to a folder in the /opt directory called “CIMAR�?.
 This should leave a folder containing the Core CIMAR libraries in the path (/opt/CIMAR/Core).

 To install the software, run the make command in the /opt/CIMAR/Core directory.